 Most free democracies have some version of a right to free speech.
 I think this is sometimes misinterpreted as a freedom to say whatever one wants, wherever, whenever, or however one wants to say it, which is simply not the case.
-In the United States, the First Amendment of the Constitution prohibits censorship by government, but this does not apply to private companies or private citizens.
+In the U.S., the First Amendment prohibits censorship by government, but this doesn’t apply to private companies or citizens.
 That means from a Constitutional perspective, the argument that moderating blog comments is censorship is really a moot point.

 One analogy I can think of is that your blog is your house and the land it sits on.
 You can put signs up wherever you’d like on your property with whatever message you’d like, as long as it doesn’t contravene any laws.
 Your neighbour is free to put up signs on their own lawn criticizing yours, but they have no right to come onto your property and erect their own signs.

-Even major media outlets have no obligation to publish any and all comments they receive, whether that be online or via snail mail.
+Even major media outlets have no obligation to publish any and all comments they receive, however they receive them.
 Social media platforms are also under no obligation to allow users to post anything they want.
 I’ve seen accusations of censorship aimed at social media for taking down images related to self-harm, but as private companies, social media platform are able to restrict the type of content they allow on their sites.
 Whether that’s socially palatable or not is a separate issue.

-Facebook has been quite outspoken in defending their choice not to restrict what users can post, including allowing attempts at election interference.
-The ACLU defends Facebook’s stance, arguing that the government definitely shouldn’t have the power to separate fact from faction, and Facebook probably would’t do much better:
+Facebook has been quite outspoken in defending their choice not to restrict what users can post; this goes so far as allowing attempts at election interference.
+The ACLU defends Facebook’s stance, arguing that the government definitely shouldn’t have the power to separate fact from faction, and Facebook probably wouldn’t do much better:

 For a closer look at Facebook and fake news, The Great Hack on Netflix is a fascinating (though disturbing) documentary.